MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 > You can use https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest to create an Azure VM, which has all prerequisites installed to run Business Central on Docker.

 > [!NOTE]
-> Microsoft recommends that all partners setup DevOps processes to ensure that this validation process happend automatically and regularly.
+> Microsoft recommends that all partners set up DevOps processes to ensure that this validation process happend automatically and regularly.
 >
-> You can find resources for how to setup a build pipeline, which performs all these steps here: https://aka.ms/cicdhol and you can find sample repositories, performing these steps here:
+> You can find resources for how to set up a build pipeline, which performs all these steps here: https://aka.ms/cicdhol and you can find sample repositories, performing these steps here:
 > -	https://dev.azure.com/businesscentralapps/HelloWorld.AppSource (for Azure DevOps)
 > -	https://github.com/BusinessCentralApps/HelloWorld.AppSource (for GitHub Actions)